timihendrix33/session-3-in-class/readme.md

 Express is a framework for building web applications on top of Node.js.
 It simplifies the server creation process that is already available in Node and allows you to use JavaScript as your server-side language.

-Aside - Here is the [generator](https://expressjs.com/en/starter/generator.html).
+Aside: Here is the [generator](https://expressjs.com/en/starter/generator.html).
 Note the directory structure and the use of [Jade](http://learnjade.com) as a template tool.
 Here's a [Jade converter](http://www.html2jade.org).
 Note: Jade has been renamed to Pug due to a software trademark claim.

 Let's look at the canonical "Hello world" [example](https://expressjs.com/en/starter/hello-world.html).